Skip to main content

 Nutrition in pregnancy

-You only need a small increase in the amount of food or calories; it is the quality of your diet that really matters.
-Your need for protein, iron, iodine, and folate do increase in pregnancy.
+You only need a slight increase in the amount of food or calories; it is the quality of your diet that really matters.
+Your need for protein, iron, iodine, and folate increase in pregnancy.However, what is most important is a healthy balanced diet that includes foods from all food groups.

-However, what is most important is a healthy balanced diet that includes foods from all food groups.
 A healthy diet has a high intake of fresh fruit, vegetables, whole grains, proteins such as legumes, eggs, nuts and seeds, tofu, lean meats, fish, and calcium-containing foods such as dairy or calcium-fortified dairy alternatives.
-A vegetarian or vegan diet can meet the needs of your pregnancy as long as you take care to include enough protein, iron, vitamin B12, and calcium-containing foods.
-For further information on diet in pregnancy, talk to your GP or a dietician.

 Folate

+Folate (also known as folic acid) is one of the B-group vitamins and is critical for your baby's healthy development in early pregnancy.
 Folate is found naturally in foods such as green leafy vegetables, broccoli, brussel sprouts, oranges, bananas, strawberries, and legumes.
 However, most people do not eat enough to meet their pregnancy needs, and taking a supplement is always recommended.

-Taking 500 micrograms of folate daily for one month before conception and during the first twelve weeks of pregnancy is advised.
-Folate is available in tablet form from any pharmacy.
-If you have certain conditions suchas diabetes or epilepsy, a higher dose of folic acid may be recommended for you.
+Taking 500 micrograms(mcg) of folate daily for at least 4 weeks before conception and during the first 12 weeks of pregnancy is advised.
+Folate is available in tablet form from pharmacies.
+If you have certain conditions such as diabetes or epilepsy, a higher dose of folic acid may be recommended for you.

 Iodine

 Iodine is an essential nutrient for humans.
 It is especially important for your baby’s developing brain and nervous system during pregnancy and in infancy.
-Therefore, it is recommended you take an iodine supplement of 150 micrograms a day during pregnancy and breastfeeding.
-Discuss this with your GP to make sure that you have no contraindications.
+Therefore, it is recommended you take an iodine supplement of 150 micrograms(mcg) a day during pregnancy and breastfeeding.
+Tablets that contain both folate and iodine are available in pharmacies.
+Talk to your GP about iodine supplementation to make sure that you have no contraindications.

 Iron

 Iron is an essential nutrient needed to make red blood cells that carry oxygen around your body.
-Your iron requirements increase during pregnancy and a deficiency can lead to tiredness, dizziness, and lower resistance to infection.
+Your iron requirements increase during pregnancy and a deficiency can cause tiredness, dizziness, and lower resistance to infection.
 You can usually get enough iron from eating iron rich foods, which is recommended rather than taking a supplement.
 However, some people may find that they need iron supplementation, such as those who have a vegetarian or vegan diet, have a history of iron deficiency, or have a multiple pregnancy.
 Iron supplements can cause side effects, so discuss this with your GP if you think you may need one.

 Vitamin D